rmsrosa/rode_convergence_euler/docs/src/theory/idea.md

 Let us go over them with more details.

+## The first main idea: consider a global error

-**The first main idea** of the proof is to not estimate the local error and, instead, work with an explicit formula for the global error, namely
+The first main idea of the proof is to not estimate the local error and, instead, work with an explicit formula for the global error, namely
 ```math
 \begin{align*}
     X_{t_j} - X_{t_j}^N & = X_0 - X_0^N \\